Welcome-To-My-Repo/blancmange/README.md

 ## Encoding Raw Bytes in Source Code

-Raw byte values can be enoded in a text file through use of the backslash, `\\`.
+Raw byte values can be encoded in a text file through use of the backslash, `\`.
-Each byte is represented by a two-digit hexadecimal value prepended by a backslash.
-`\6F` or `\a0`.
+Each byte is represented by a two-digit hexadecimal value prepended by a backslash as in `\6F` or `\a0`.
+This byte representation is textual and is only valid written horizontally from left to right.

-Be aware that each three-character byte represents a single byte internally.
+Be aware that each three-character encoded byte only represents a single byte internally and will visually distort the alignment of source code lines along the X-axis.
-Code appearing after encoded bytes may not be properly aligned.

 ---

-# The Program Counter

-The Program Counter can move forward or backward along an axis.
-The axis and direction can be dynamically changed throughout a program.
-When a program starts, the PC begins at 0,0,0 and moves forward along the x axis.

-The cube is oriented so that the origin point of the three axis is located in the upper left corner of the source file.
-Each character to the right increases on the X-axis.
-Each line increases on the Y-axis.
-Each new plane increases on the Z-axis.

----

-# Blancmange Registers

-There are sixteen registers in Blamcmange.
-Each register is 64bit unsigned. r0 doubles as a flag register for comparisons.
-A register can be selected as the current register.
-Register instructions operate on the current register.

----

-# The Operand Stack

-Operstions are performed on registers using a stack.
-Register ID's are pushed onto the stack and are popped by operators.
-Operators will use the ID's to determine which registers to operate on.
-All Operators except for *pop* and *duplicate* require two operands.

-Mathematical Operators all require two operands.
-Operators will pop y, then pop x, then push x with the result.